offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="queue.QUEUE_NAME" href="#queue.QUEUE_NAME">`queue.QUEUE_NAME`</a>:
   Suffix of the default redis/disk queue name.
-  Specific queues can be overridden within in their `[queue.name]` sections:
+  Specific queues can be overridden within in their `[queue.name]` sections.:
   ```ini
   QUEUE_NAME = _queue
   ```

 - <a name="queue.SET_NAME" href="#queue.SET_NAME">`queue.SET_NAME`</a>:
   Suffix of the default redis/disk unique queue set name.
-  Specific queues can be overridden within in their `[queue.name]` sections:
+  Specific queues can be overridden within in their `[queue.name]` sections.:
   ```ini
   SET_NAME = _unique
   ```

 - <a name="queue.MAX_WORKERS" href="#queue.MAX_WORKERS">`queue.MAX_WORKERS`</a>:
   Maximum number of worker go-routines for the queue.
-Defaults to half the number of CPUs, clipped to between 1 and 10:
+Defaults to half the number of CPUs, clipped to between 1 and 10.:
   ```ini
   MAX_WORKERS =
   ```